entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ```sh
 ent prj get-plugin-id --auto --repo=<BUNDLE-REPO-URL>
 ```
-The helpers `get-bundle-id` and `get-plugin-id` have also been added to `ent ecr` to calculate and display the bundle and plugin names related to custom resources.

 ## Bundle Commands
 Use the `ent bundler` command to prepare a bundle for publication or extract a bundle from an application.`